doersino/scriptable-widgets/aerialbot-lite/README.md

 * Note that the script is designed to power small widgets only – wide or large ones work *technically* fine, but things will look *really* blurry.
 * Also note that this script directly accesses map tiles that are really supposed to be accessed through an API (more at the bottom of [this](https://github.com/doersino/scriptable-widgets/tree/main/location-location-location) document), so it could break at any point.
 * You also need to keep the map tile version up to date, see the code for more – that'll require manual intervention only about once a year or so.
-(For simplicity's sake, I decided againt determining it automatically.)
+(For simplicity's sake, I decided against determining it automatically.)